 In questions 6(a) and 6(b)(i), centres should encourage candidates to focus on identifying concepts or similarities and differences under the given headings.
-Centres should also advise candidates that in question 6(b)(i), the number of similarities and differences will vary depending on the musical excerpts; for example, there may be more differences than similarities or vice versa.
+They should also advise candidates that in question 6(b)(i), the number of similarities and differences will vary depending on the musical excerpts; for example, there may be more differences than similarities, or vice versa.

-In question 6(b)(i), centres should advise candidates to give comprehensive answers when detailing the vocal and instrumental forces.
+In question 6(b)(i), centres should advise candidates to give comprehensive answers when detailing melody, harmony, rhythm, tempi, texture and instrumentation.

-In question 6(b)(ii), many candidates found it difficult to identify the period of excerpt 1 and suggested a range of periods.
-Some candidates found it difficult to justify their answers and, in some instances, provided a response that did not specifically identify the features unique to the period they were referring to.
-Centres should work with candidates to ensure they use the evidence they gave in earlier parts of the question to point the way to a period of music and provide relevant justifications.
-Centres should encourage candidates to listen to as wide a range of music as possible and consider more closely what characterises a particular period of music.
-For example, with reference to excerpt 1 in question 6(b)(ii), some candidates thought the excerpt was from the Romantic period and their justification was that 7th chords and additional percussion were present.
-Candidates need to listen to the excerpt as a whole before deciding on the period, which in this case was twentieth century.
-Question 6(b) did not ask for the type of work this year.
+In question 6(b)(ii) some candidates correctly identified the periods of both excerpts.
+Many identified the period of excerpt 2, 20th century/modern, correctly.
+Some candidates found it difficult to justify their answers and, in some instances, provided a response which did not specifically identify the features unique to the period they were referring to.
+The use of ornamentation was a popular justification for excerpt 1 and candidates focused on prominent percussion instruments and rhythmic features for excerpt 2.
+Centres should work with candidates to ensure they use the responses they gave in earlier parts of the question to point the way to a period of music, and provide relevant justifications.
+Centres should encourage candidates to listen to as wide a range of music as possible, and consider more closely what characterises a particular period of music.
+The type of work was not asked for in question 6(b) this year.
+Some candidates did mention that they felt that excerpt 2 was Neo-classical.
+Candidates needed to mention the period in order to receive a tick.

 Candidates should be reminded that they should carefully read the stem of the question, including the categories asked for, as these may change from year to year.
+Some candidates gave unnecessary detail on dynamics.

-Candidates may find it helpful to look at the detailed additional guidance for questions 6(b)(i) and (ii) at the end of the Advanced Higher question paper marking instructions document (available on SQA's Advanced Higher Music web page).
+Candidates may find it helpful to look at the detailed additional guidance for questions 6(b)(ii) in the Advanced Higher question paper marking instructions (available on SQA's Advanced Higher Music web page).
 Centres should access the marking instructions for past question papers and the specimen question paper.
 These provide considerable detail regarding acceptable answers for all questions.